francescofavatella/blog/_posts/2022-08-20-questions-to-ask-your-next-employer.md

 High performing teams can
 - Make large-scale changes to the design of its system without permission from someone outside the team
 - Make large-scale changes to the design of its system without depending on other teams to make changes in their own systems or creating significant work for other teams
-- Complete its work without needing fine grained communication and coordination with peiople outisde the team
+- Complete its work without needing fine grained communication and coordination with people outside the team
-- Deploy and release its product or service on demand independently of other service ths product or sercice depens upon
+- Deploy and release its product or service on demand independently of other service ths product or service depends upon

 ## Markers of Motivation